 Four categories of segments.
 First we split the two categories of segments into four categories: top, bottom, left and right.
-Assuming that the document color is less saturated than the background, and using the variation of saturation Δs from one side of the segment to the other one (computed during the segments extraction step, see Section 2.3), we can decide that an horizontal (resp. vertical) segment is a top segment if $\Delta s < 0$ (resp.left) or bottom segment if $\Delta s > 0$ (resp. right).
-For instance, in the case of the middle row in Fig. 2, there are three long vertical segments (in red). $\Delta s < 0$ for the two left ones (higher on left than on the right) and $\Delta s > 0$ for the right one (lower on left than on the right).
+Assuming that the document color is less saturated than the background, and using the variation of saturation $\Delta s$ from one side of the segment to the other one (computed during the segments extraction step, see Section 2.3), we can decide that an horizontal (resp. vertical) segment is a top segment if $\Delta s < 0$ (resp.left) or bottom segment if $\Delta s > 0$ (resp. right).
+For instance, in the case of the middle row in Fig. 2, there are three long vertical segments (in red). $\Delta s < 0$ for the two left ones (higher on left then on the right) and $\Delta s > 0$ for the right one (lower on left than on the right).

 Getting pairs and sequences.
 From these four categories, we extract lists of potential pairs of segments: left-top, top-right, right-bottom, and bottom-left.
 We try all combinations under two restrictions: 1. a very simple geometric constraint: in the left-top case for instance, we only retain the pair if the center of the left segment is on the left and below the center of the top segment (an equivalent simple rule applies for each of the three other cases); 2. and a regional coherency constraint: in the left-top case, we have to find the same region on the right of the left-segment and below the top-segment.
 We then group pairs of segments into sequences of segments, starting from each possible side (left, top, right, and bottom) and discarding sub-sequences.
-Setting that the energy $U{\rm seq}$ of a sequence is the sum of the energy U of its segments (Eq.
-(1) in Section 2.3), we
+Setting that the energy $U{seq}$ of a sequence is the